 Exam access arrangements are available for students with disabilities and special educational needs.

 We comply with the UK Equality Act 2010 to make reasonable adjustments to remove or lessen any disadvantage that affects a disabled student.
-Information about access arrangements is issued to schools or colleges when they become Oxford International AQA Examinations centres.
+Information about access arrangements is issued to schools when they become OxfordAQA centres.